 Open Cholecystectomy

-How to Prevent Gallbladder Stone Formation?
+How to Prevent Gallstone Formation?

 Adopt Balanced and Regular Eating Habits